The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Bobby’s Monkey Bar

 This is an awesome neighborhood dive bar, where cash is king.
 It's a compact bar that may fit 20-30 people comfortably.
 It packs a punch with karaoke and strong drinks.
 The AC sometimes takes a siesta, so things can get steamy like a hot day in the Everglades, but hey, that just adds to the charm, right?
 But when the singing starts, it’s the kind of place that causes you to stay out too late.
+This local hangout is a hidden gem and one of the best bars in Key West, FL, for karaoke nights and lively entertainment.

 🌈 Saloon 1 Key West